wasabipesto/beehive/src/wedding/index.md

 })
 ```

 Out of the 90 invitations, we had 62 able to attend.
-This is around 70%, a fair bit lower than the rule of thumb at 80%.
+This is around 70%, a fair bit lower than the rule of thumb of 80%.
 My family is a bit larger than my wife's, so the approximate breakdown by each side was something we had guessed in advance.

 We ended up with 71 catering plates to accommodate ourselves, the photographers, and some extra helpers.
 Gotta make sure everyone has food!

 I feel like 60-80 guests is my ideal sweet spot.
 It's small enough to be able to chat with everyone without having to rush or exclude people.
-There's several people I'm sad weren't able to make it on both sides.
+There are several people I'm sad weren't able to make it on both sides.

 ## Budget